ece362-purdue/f2022-public-labs/lab-0.2/lab_0.2.md

 > You might also want to remove any previous evaluation license as well.

+> If you do not see the `Change` button, just click on the `Configure` button instead.

 Then select `Add product license` and hit `Next`:

 ![add product license](./images/arm-ds-add-product-license.png)